Unfair Dismissal - Everything you need to know

 These are:

-That last point seems a little vague—that’s because it’s a “catch all” category covering all other legitimate reasons not covered by any of the other points.
+The final point could be considered vague, but —that’s because it’s a “catch all” category covering all other legitimate reasons not covered by any of the other points.

-If you dismiss an employee for any reason outside of the five fair reasons, or fail to follow a fair procedure, they may have grounds for an unfair dismissal claim.
+If you dismiss an employee for any reason outside of the five fair reasons, or fail to follow a fair procedure, an employee may have grounds for an unfair dismissal claim.

-However, even if you dismiss an employee for a fair reason, you may not be off the hook because you have to also follow a fair procedure.
+However, even if you dismiss an employee for a fair reason, you may not be off the hook because you must also follow a fair procedure.

 Automatically unfair reasons for dismissal